apache/fury-site/docs/start/java.md

 ## Object Serialization

 Use Object Serialization for object graphs.
-Xlang mode produces data that other Fory runtimes can read; native mode supports a broader JVM object surface.
+Xlang mode produces data that other Fory implementations in other languages can read; native mode supports a broader JVM object surface.

 Maven: